-New U.S. claims for unemployment benefits were little changed last week, a government report showed on Thursday, pointing to a marginal improvement in the labor market.
+New U.S. claims for unemployment benefits fell modestly last week but a closely followed trend reading edged higher, pointing to ongoing weakness in the nation's labor market.

-The four-week moving average of claims, considered a better measure of labor market trends, fell 6,750 to 407,750 -- the lowest since mid-April.
+The four-week moving average of claims, considered a better measure of labor market trends, rose 1,750 to 405,500.

-The number of people still receiving benefits under regular state programs after an initial week of aid rose 10,000 to 3.73 million in the week ended July 23.
+The number of people still receiving benefits under regular state programs after an initial week of aid dropped 96,000 to 3.645 million in the week ended October 15.

 Economists had forecast so-called continuing claims at 3.7 million.

 A total of 6.68 million people were claiming unemployment benefits in the week ended October 8, down from 6.70 million during the prior week.